JesusValeraDev/JesusValeraDev.github.io/content/2023-11-27-phpstorm-tricks.md

 During the last years, due to the big and fast changes the language experienced, PSR-2 was quickly replaced by PSR-12.
 However, the language continues evolving very fast, so <span style="text-decoration: underline dotted" title="PHP Evolving Recommendation">PERs</span> were introduced.<br>
-Unfortunately, at the moment is not possible to define `PER` as `Code Style` in PHPStorm, anyway, `PSR-12` is good enough.
+Unfortunately, at the moment is not possible to define `PER` as `Code Style` in PhpStorm, anyway, `PSR-12` is good enough.

 To define PSR-12 by default, go to the following path and select **PSR12**.